gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-03-3A-initiation.md

 # 1. Autofocus(AF) algorithms

+Camera's autofocus automatically adjusts the distance between the camera lens and the CCD through the camera's internal micro-driving motor to ensure that the image plane is projected onto the CCD's image surface.

 <img src="/assets/images/AF_fig1.png" width="300px" >

   * Algorithms and formulas are based on perceptions of the **human eyes**, which are more sensitive to brightness/luminance compared to chrominance